1. Home

 What is the maximum number of citations for which I can perform community service in one year?

-You are limited to a maximum of two contracts, with a maximum combined total of 10 citations and up to a combined value of $1,500 of fines and penalties per 12-month rolling period, which begins on the start date of the contract.
+You are limited to a maximum of two contracts, with a combined total of 10 citations up to $1,500 of fines and penalties per 12-month rolling period.
+This period begins on the start date of the contract.

-Can I perform community service for two CAPP contracts, concurrently?
+Can I perform community service for two CAPP contracts at the same time?

 No. The first contract must be completed before a second contract can be issued.